odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 The `<base>` tag specifies the base URL for all relative URLs in a document.
 In this case we put the `$basePath` into the base `href` attribute.

-Create a new layout file: `templates/layout.php` and copy/paste this content:
+Create or modify your existing layout file: `templates/layout.php` using this content:

 **Example:**